-Our nominating and governance committee consists of Jeff Dykan and Glenn Muir.
-Jeff Dykan serves as the chair of the nominating and governance committee.
-Our board of directors has adopted a nominating and governance committee charter that sets forth the responsibilities of the nominating and governance committee, which include:
+Following the listing of our ordinary shares on the Nasdaq Global Market, our nominating and governance committee will consist of Jeff Dykan and Glenn Muir.
+Jeff Dykan will serve as the chair of the nominating and governance committee.
+Our board of directors has adopted a nominating and governance committee charter to be effective upon the listing of our shares on the Nasdaq Global Market that will set forth the responsibilities of the nominating and governance committee, which include:

-- overseeing and assisting our board in reviewing and recommending nominees for election as directors; - · assessing the performance of the members of our board; and - establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board a set of corporate governance guidelines applicable to our company.
+- overseeing and assisting our board in reviewing and recommending nominees for election as directors; - assessing the performance of the members of our board; and - establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board a set of corporate governance guidelines applicable to our company.